georgringer/news/Documentation/Main/Tutorial/HowToAddASimpleNewsSystemToYourSite/Index.rst

             <LIST-TITLE-1>=<FIELD1>,<FIELD2>;<LIST-TITLE-2>=<FIELD2>,<FIELD3>,<FIELD4>;

-         You can use a normal string as title or a translateable string from a locallang file by using the common syntax LLL:path/to/file/locallang.xml:key.
+         You can use a normal string as title or a translatable string from a locallang file by using the common syntax LLL:path/to/file/locallang.xml:key.